Anyalouise/resume/README.md

 # Anya Bouzida
-Student Majoring in Computer Science, Currently Enrolled at MiraCosta College
+Student Majoring in Cognitive Science and minoring in Computer Science, Currently Enrolled at UCSD

 ## Experience
 - Associate's in Liberal Arts Math and Sciences from MiraCosta (Graduating class of 2019)
-- Learning Object-Oriented programming in school using Java
-- Novice understanding of Python and JavaScript through self-teaching

 ## Work Experience
 ### YMCA, La Jolla — Youth Development Teacher